 For the up-to-date publication list (ie, including Early View articles) Click on the ResearchGate link below for Links, or paste into your internet browser: https://www.researchgate.net/profile/Giovanna_Zinzalla

 Dr. Zinzalla obtained her first class honors Laurea in Chemistry (equivalent to MChem) from the University of Milan and carried out her PhD studies with Prof. Stefano Maiorana and Dr Clara Baldoli also at the University of Milan.
 Her research focused on developing new metal complex conjugates of Peptide Nucleic Acids (PNAs) as biosensors, and she investigated novel trace-less linkers for solid-phase synthesis of drug-like small molecules in collaboration with GlaxoSmithKline.

 In 2004 she was awarded a Marie Curie EIF Individual Research Fellowship and appointed as Postdoctoral Research Assistant at the University of Cambridge with Professor Steven Ley, where she initiated a project focused on exploring the role of molecular diversity for drug discovery, with the design of natural product-like compounds as novel therapeutic agents.

 In June 2006 she joined the School of Pharmacy, University College London (UCL) (London, UK) as a Senior Research Fellow funded by Cancer Research UK (CR UK), within the CR UK Protein-Protein Interactions Drug Discovery Research Group (unit director: Prof. David E. Thurston).
 As a co-PI of a CR UK Small Molecule Drug Discovery Initiative program she led the research aimed at discovering protein-protein inhibitors of transcriptional factors such as Hypoxia Inducible Factor 1 (HIF-1) and Signal Transducer and Activator of Transcription 3 (STAT3 ).

-Currently we are working on the MYC transcription factor, which can be considered to be one of the master regulator of cell growth, proliferation and differentiation as it governs numerous cellular processes including cell survival, apoptosis and metabolism.
-MYC, like many TFs, is an intrinsically disordered proteins and working on this system also allows us to address more general questions on how intrinsically disordered proteins (IDPs) exert their functions and how they can be targeted with small molecule, which have wider implications in many areas of biology.
+Currently she is working on the MYC transcription factor, which can be considered to be one of the master regulator of cell growth, proliferation and differentiation as it governs numerous cellular processes including cell survival, apoptosis and metabolism.
+MYC, like many transcription factors, is an intrinsically disordered proteins and working on this system also allows to address more general questions on how intrinsically disordered proteins (IDPs) exert their functions and how they can be targeted with small molecule, which have wider implications in many areas of biology.